Yanis42/HackerOoT/README.md

 To test the new_sfx script you can run ``./tools/new_sfx.py -s 0 mod_assets/audio/samples/SampleBank_0/woooo.wav`` then make

+To hear your new sample in-game, hold L and press A during play state

 # Hacker Zelda: Ocarina of Time (HackerOoT)

 [![Contributors][contributors-badge]][contributors]